Patrena94/patrena-ann-smith-portfolio/readme.md

 # Installation
  The user will need install React.
 The user's may install react by utilizing npx create-react-app portofolio <app name>.
 For the purpose of this project npm install -g create-react-app followed by npx create-react-app portfolio-patrena-smith.
-The user will need to typ npm start or nodemon to initiate the program directly in the browser at port 3000.
+The following program will need to be installed as npm install react-bootstrap@1.5.2; npm install react-bootstrap@next bootstrap@5.1.1; The user will need to typ npm start or nodemon to initiate the program directly in the browser at port 3000.

 # Usage